maladeep/Coventry-PureHub-Search-Engine/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Note
-The work is done for the partial fulfillment of STW7071CEM Information Retrieval coursework provided by Coventry University.
+This work is done for the partial fulfillment of STW7071CEM Information Retrieval coursework provided by Coventry University.